Graphical User Interface#

 Clicking on the play button will start the video playback at a default

 rate of 10 frames per second.
-You can adjust that by right-clicking on the
+You can adjust the playback speed by right-clicking on the

 menu